aristocratos/btop/README.md

    Append `STATIC=true` to `make` command for static compilation.

    Notice!
-If using LDAP Authentication, usernames will show as UID number for LDAP users when compiling statically.
+If using LDAP Authentication, usernames will show as UID number for LDAP users if compiling statically with glibc.

    Append `QUIET=true` for less verbose output.